FriendsOfSymfony/FOSElasticaBundle/doc/cookbook/aliased-indexes.md

 You can set up FOSElasticaBundle to use aliases for indexes which allows you to run an index population without resetting the index currently being used by the application.

-> *Note*: When you're using an alias, resetting an individual type will still cause a
+> *Note*: When you're using an alias, resetting an individual index will still cause a
-> reset for that type.
+> reset for that index.

 To configure FOSElasticaBundle to use aliases for an index, set the use_alias option to true.